elatov/puppet/docker/README.md

 advertise_addr => '192.168.1.2',
 listen_addr    => '192.168.1.2,
 manager_ip     => '192.168.1.1',
-token          => 'SWMTKN-1-2lw8bnr57qsu74d6iq2q1wr2wq2i334g7425dfr3zucimvh4bl-2vwn6gysbdj605l37c61iixie'
+token          => 'your_join_token'
 }
 ```

 To configure a worker node or a second manager, include the swarm manager IP address in the `manager_ip` parameter.
 To define the role of the node in the cluster, include the `token` parameter.
-When creating another swarm manager and a worker node, separate tokens are required.
+When creating an additional swarm manager and a worker node, separate tokens are required.

 To remove a node from a cluster, add the following code to the manifest file: